 Mr. Schurkman is a frequent lecturer in the areas of estate planning and elder law.
 He has conducted hundreds of conferences sponsored by non-profit organizations, including the New York and Westchester County Bar Associations, the Arthritis Foundation, the Alzheimer’s Association, the New York University Faculty Staff Assistance Program, the Pace University School of Law (e.g. “Tax and Medicaid Ramifications of Transfers of the Family Home-Primary Changes under the Deficit Reduction Act (DRA) of 2005”) and the New York State Bar Association (e.g. 2004 Chair of “Medicaid Planning With a Focus on Spousal Issues and Case Studies” presented at five different sites throughout the state).
 He has also conducted in-house training on legal issues affecting the elderly for health care and related professionals in hospitals and other medical and corporate sites throughout the metropolitan area.

-He is the author of “Elder Law Q & A: Answers to Questions About Estate and Financial Planning, Health Care Planning and Elder Abuse,” written under a grant from the New York State Division of Criminal Justice Services; in its 21st edition, it is widely disseminated throughout New York State through the continued support of the Westchester Public Private Partnership for Aging Services and the Pace Women’s Justice Center in collaboration with the Harry & Jeanette Weinberg Center for Elder Abuse Prevention at The Hebrew Home for the Aged at Riverdale, NY.
+He is the author of “Elder Law Q & A: Answers to Questions About Estate and Financial Planning, Health Care Planning and Elder Abuse,” written under a grant from the New York State Division of Criminal Justice Services; in its 21st edition, it is widely disseminated throughout New York State through the continued support of the Westchester Public Private Partnership for Aging Services, the New York State Attorney General’s Office, and the Pace Women’s Justice Center in collaboration with the Harry & Jeanette Weinberg Center for Elder Abuse Prevention at The Hebrew Home for the Aged at Riverdale, NY.

-Mr. Schurkman is also active in the media, having recently been cited by New York Times columnist Jane Gross in her recent book A Bittersweet Season: Caring for Our Aging Parents and Ourselves.
+Mr. Schurkman is also active in the media, having been cited by The New York Times columnist Jane Gross in her book A Bittersweet Season: Caring for Our Aging Parents and Ourselves.
 He has also appeared on Government Access Cable TV, Channel 35 and hosted “Sidebar”, the legal segment of a radio talk show for senior citizens known as “Generations,” broadcast on WLNA (1420 AM).